-Vanessa Williams is an American actress, singer, fashion designer and a former Miss America title recipient, of which she was the first African-American woman to do so when she was crowned in 1983.
+Vanessa Williams is an American actress, singer, fashion designer, and a former Miss America title recipient, of which she was the first African-American woman to do so when she was crowned in 1983.
 She infamously resigned the crown on July 22, 1984, following pressure from the pageant after unauthorized nude photos of her were to be published in Penthouse.
 She has subsequently had a long and successful career spanning theater, film and music.
 She has earned several Emmy and Grammy nominations and is currently best known for her role as supermodel turned editor-in-chief Wilhemina Slater on the television series, Ugly Betty.

 Vanessa Williams Bio: AGE, EARLY LIFE AND EDUCATION

 Williams was born Vanessa Lynn Williams on March 18, 1963 (Vanessa WIlliams’ Age: 53), in The Bronx to Helen L. Tinch and Milton Augustine Williams, Jr. Portending things to come, her birth announcement allegedly read, “Here she is: Miss America.”
-Williams later discovered on an episode of celebrity ancestry show Who Do You Think You Are? that her maternal great-great-grandfather was William A. Feilds, a former slave elected to the Tennessee House of Representatives in 1885.
-Both her parents were music teachers, and the family moved when Williams was 12 months old to the affluent—predominantly white—New York suburb Millwood so that her parents could teach at the local public school.
+Williams later discovered on an episode of the celebrity ancestry show Who Do You Think You Are? that her maternal great-great-grandfather was William A. Feilds, a former slave elected to the Tennessee House of Representatives in 1885.
+Both her parents were music teachers, and the family moved when Williams was 12 months old to the affluent—predominantly white—New York suburb of Millwood so that her parents could teach at the local public school.
 She has a brother, Chris Williams, who is also an actor.
 Unsurprisingly, music was a huge part of Williams’s childhood.
-At age ten, she was already an accomplished musician and dancer; she and could play French horn, piano and violin, and she was also trained in both jazz and classical dance.
+At age ten, she was already an accomplished musician and dancer; she could play the French horn, piano and violin, and she was also trained in both jazz and classical dance.

 Williams excelled academically and was one of only twelve students to receive the Presidential Scholarship for Drama to study at Carnegie Mellon upon graduation.
 She instead decided to attend Syracuse University on a different scholarship, enrolling in Syracuse’s College of Visual and Performing Arts, Department of Drama.
-She would study as a Musical Theater through her sophomore year.
+She would study Musical Theater through her sophomore year.

 Vanessa Williams Bio: MISS AMERICA AND PENTHOUSE SCANDAL

 Prior to being crowned Miss America 1984, a then 19-year-old Williams took a job as a receptionist and makeup artist for photographer Tom Chiapel.
 Chiapel eventually had Williams sit for nudes.
-After two sessions with him, Williams had a third nudes session with another photographer in New York City.
+After two sessions with him, Williams had a third nude session with another photographer in New York City.
 She later believed she had this third set destroyed after expressing displeasure over their provocative nature.

 Reluctantly, Williams entered the Miss Greater Syracuse Pageant after returning to school that fall.
 She was crowned Miss New York in 1983 and six months later became the first African-American Miss America.
 Williams held the crown for the majority of her year-long reign until the Pageant received word of her nudes appearing in Penthouse.
 They were the same photos Williams had shot with Chiapel, but she had not authorized him to publish the prints.
 Williams was pressured to resign by the committee and did so, forfeiting her numerous endorsements.
 In an interview with uInterview reflecting on the experience, she revealed that she first heard about the pictures while being interviewed by the New York Post about then vice-presidential candidate Geraldine Ferrara.
 “I said [to the reporter] I don’t know what you are talking about, and I called my lawyer immediately after I hung up the phone,” she said.
 “At 21 years of age, it was sheer panic and terror.
-And my immediate reaction was not only what was I going to do about the crown, but how is this going to effect my life and my parents’ life.”
+And my immediate reaction was not only what was I going to do about the crown, but how is this going to affect my life and my parent’s life.”
 Following the scandal, Williams also decided to not return to school and instead start anew.
 She also dropped a $500 million lawsuit against Penthouse.